• Skip to main content

 Things I love to preserve are blueberries, tomatoes, cucumbers (pickles), jams from my berries, onions and this year I am adding garlic to the mix.

 Preserving your fresh food you can use all winter long is such a great way to stretch your gardens potential (and budget).
 And it doesn't have to be complicated.
 My favorite thing to preserve are berries, especially blueberries.
-They are so simple to freeze and we use them in scones, desserts, smoothies or just thaw them out to throw in some yogurt.
+They are so simple to freeze and we use them in blueberry lemon scones, desserts, beet and blueberry smoothies or just thaw them out to throw in some yogurt.

 There are so many great resources on home canning and how to get started.
 Here are a few of the ones I recommend.